arongas/spring-boot-lectures/Lecture 6 - Spring Data JMS/lecture6.md

 Annotated beans with `JMSListener` can retrieve the message sent from the producer.

 The default `MessageConverter` is able to convert only basic types (such as `String`, `Map`, `Serializable`).
-String is of course possible to be received from a Consumer.
 In case complex types need to be received, JMS Message converter needs to be enhanced.

+---

-## JMS Producer
+## JMS Producer Configuration

 Again include the aActivemq dependency and specify the properties.